 Johnny Silverhand is an intriguing character, designed to question your values every step of the way.
 His interactions in gameplay situations are a nice touch, and his comments in some side quests can be humorous.
 Except, going in with the impression of him sharing your subconscious with you, he doesn’t have as big of an influence as he should.
 He will offer his insight into particular risky situations, but it doesn’t feel like it will change anything.

-This seems to be a reoccurring theme throughout Cyberpunk 2077.
+This seems to be a recurring theme throughout Cyberpunk 2077.
 When beginning a new game, you must select one of the three Life Paths: Nomad, Street Kid, and Corpo.
-These Life Paths offer you a different start to the game and only that.
+These Life Paths offer you a different start to the game, and only that.
 After the first 30 minutes, the game straightens up, and your Life Path is irrelevant, besides the occasional inconsequential dialogue choice in the storyline.

 “Cyberpunk 2077’s Bounty System is utterly ridiculous.“

 Side quests in Cyberpunk 2077 are everywhere.
-To the point where you will run into quests on top of other quests.
+To the point where you run into quests on top of other quests.
 Although there is nothing inherently wrong with this, the quests are incredibly repetitive.
 You are almost always tasked with a search and rescue, where you will fight the same bad guys you fight everywhere else.

 Each time you sneak up on someone, you have the option for a lethal and non-lethal takedown.
 Even though you are asked politely to complete the mission quietly, there is almost no difference.
 The only difference is a money bonus or a dialogue change.
 Cyberpunk 2077 doesn’t force you to complete quests silently, but there must be repercussions for failing.